Resources for researchers new to randomized evaluations

 In-person field visits: Many project tasks can be accomplished remotely, but there are key times to be on the ground.
 PIs should meet key partners in person.
 The best way to learn whether the survey flow and individual modules work as expected is to accompany a survey team on pilot visits.
 The period shortly before survey start, including final pilots and surveyor training, is extremely valuable for catching errors and motivating the research and field team.

 Research team capacity: PIs are responsible for hiring, training, and evaluating research team members.
 Hiring the right person can be the single most significant contribution to the success of a research project.
 The best way for research teams to learn best practices, such as how to structure field teams, is to observe other projects or learn from experienced research staff.
 All new research staff should attend the week-long J-PAL/IPA Research Staff Training and receive onboarding from a senior research staff member.
-Explicitly plan for professional development for new tasks, such as staff attending the surveyor training on another project or watching the online “power and sample size” lecture from J-PAL 101x.
+Explicitly plan for professional development for new tasks, such as staff attending the surveyor training on another project or watching relevant lectures from one of J-PAL's online courses.

 Partner management: Plan regular project updates and in-depth conversations with implementing partners to convey the importance of randomization and treatment arm adherence and dispel any concerns (ethical, financial, logistical…).
 It builds trust and engagement when PIs attend key meetings and communicate project milestones directly.